simonceddy/audio-plugin-presets/readme.md

 etc...
 ```

-Saving the presets will differ depending on OS and maybe the plugin host.
+Storing the presets will differ depending on OS and potentially the plugin host.

 On macOS the locations are usually either one of \(or both\) `./Users/{your username}/Library/Audio/Presets/{manufacturer name}/{plugin name}` or `./Library/Audio/Presets/{manufacturer name}/{plugin name}`.

+Directories contain additional readmes where more detailed or manufacturer specific installation instructions can be found.

 So far I have uploaded presets for the following: